jerryhgladinet/docs/admin/source/chapter03.rst

     will be moved into Trash Can.
 If this feature is not useful, you can disable it.

-**“Don't show folder that user doesn't have read permission”**
+**Don't show folder that user doesn't have read permission**

     With native Active Directory integration and
     with network share as backend storage, the user’s permission to the folders are checked natively.
 When this option is set, for those folders that users doesn’t have read permission, the folder will be hidden.

-**"Don't show team folder that the user doesn't have read permission to the underlying folder"**
+**Don't show team folder that the user doesn't have read permission to the underlying folder**

     In the folder listing, if the user don't have read permission, sometimes it is better off not to show the folder to the user.